pulipulichen/ocs/lib/phpmyadmin/doc/config.rst

     with config authentication mode: because of the hard coded password value in the configuration file, end users can't be allowed to change their passwords.

-.. config:option:: $cfg['ShowGitRevision']

-    :type: boolean
-    :default: true

-    Defines whether to display informations about the current Git revision (if applicable) on the main panel.

-.. config:option:: $cfg['MysqlMinVersion']

-    :type: array

-    Defines the minimum supported MySQL version.
-The default is chosen by the phpMyAdmin team; however this directive was asked by a developer of the Plesk control panel to ease integration with older MySQL servers (where most of the phpMyAdmin features work).

 Database structure
 ------------------